Erin has dealt with ants in the cracks of her driveway and in her back yard—here's how she defeated them.

 After, pour baking soda down a little but not all the way to the top.
 It will foam up in the next step, so it is good to leave a little room.
 After pouring the baking soda in, pour the vinegar into the hole.
 This will cause it to foam and hopefully results in no more ants.

 Cornmeal or Grits

-This is not for those who care about the ant’s feelings, just as with the boiling water, or other previous choices.
+This is not for those who care about the ants' feelings, just as with the boiling water or other previous choices.
 What will happen is the ants will carry this, just as they do any food, and they will eat it.
 They are not able to digest it, so they will not be able to survive after they eat it.
-This is similar to why people have stopped throwing rice at weddings.
-It expands in the bird’s stomach.
+This is similar to why people have stopped throwing rice at weddings—it expands in birds' stomachs.

 Cinnamon can be sprinkled around near the anthills.
-This is a method if would like a more humane way.
+This is the method to pursue if you would like a more humane way.
 The ants don’t take any mercy on my yard, or me so we don’t take any on them.
 I figure they would just take up residence in another spot in our yard.
 This would be a way that would hopefully move them to someone else’s yard, but I am looking for permanent solutions.
-This is a very easy way, and would not be dangerous for animals.
+This is a very easy way and would not be dangerous for animals.

 Whichever way you chose, just remember to be careful to keep kids and animals safe.
 Also, make sure to be safe with the different ingredients.
 I am still waiting on results for a couple of the methods since it rained one of the nights after.